 Medical Editor: John P. Cunha, DO, FACOEP

 Opsumit (macitentan) is an endothelin receptor antagonist used to treat pulmonary arterial hypertension (PAH, WHO Group I) to delay disease progression.
-Common side effects include low red blood cell count (anemia), common cold-like symptoms (nasopharyngitis), sore throat, bronchitis, headache, flu and urinary tract infection.
+Common side effects of Opsumit include low red blood cell count (anemia), common cold-like symptoms (stuffy nose or sore throat), bronchitis, headache, flu and urinary tract infection.

 The recommended dosage of Opsumit is 10 mg once daily for oral administration.
 Opsumit may interact with rifampin, ketoconazole, and ritonavir.
 Tell your doctor all medications and supplements you use.
 Opsumit is not recommended for use during pregnancy.
 It may harm a fetus.
 Women can receive the drug only through the Opsumit Risk Evaluation and Mitigation Strategy (REMS) Program and must comply with applicable pregnancy testing and contraception requirements before initiating treatment; consult your doctor.
 Consult your doctor before breastfeeding.